The Last Man on Earth (1964 film)

-The Last Man on Earth was filmed in Rome, with scenes being completed at Esposizione Universale Roma.
+The film was a co-production between the United States and Italy, and was filmed on location in Rome.
 It was released in the United States by American International Pictures.
 In the 1980s, the film entered the public domain.

-MGM Home Video, the current owners of the AIP film catalog, released a digitally remastered widescreen version of the film on DVD in September 2005.
+The Last Man on Earth is the first of three adaptations of Matheson's novel, followed by The Omega Man (1971) and I Am Legend (2007).

 Plot

 It is 1968, and Dr. Robert Morgan lives in a world where everyone else has been infected by a plague that has turned them into undead, vampiric creatures that cannot stand sunlight, fear mirrors, and are repelled by garlic.
 They would kill Morgan if they could, but they are weak and unintelligent.
 Every day Morgan carries out the same routine: he wakes up, marks another day on the calendar, gathers his weapons, and then goes hunting for vampires, killing as many as he can and then burning the bodies to prevent them from coming back.
 At night, he locks himself inside his house.

 A flashback sequence explains that, in December 1965, Morgan's wife Virginia and daughter Kathy had succumbed to the plague before it was widely known by the public that the dead would return to life.
 Instead of taking his wife to the same public burn pit used to dispose of his daughter's corpse, Morgan buried her without the knowledge of the authorities.
 When his wife returned to his home and attacked him, Morgan became aware of the need to kill the plague victims with a wooden stake.
 Morgan hypothesizes that he is immune to the bacteria from a bite by an infected vampire bat when he was stationed in Panama, which may have introduced a diluted form of the plague into his blood.

 One day, a dog appears in the neighborhood.
 Desperate for companionship, Morgan chases after the dog but does not catch it.
 Sometime later the dog appears, wounded, at Morgan's doorstep.
 He takes the dog into his home and treats its wounds, looking forward to having company for the first time in three years.
 He quickly discovers, however, that it, too, has become infected with the plague.
 Morgan starts burying the dog which is now impaled with a wooden stake.
 He sinks further into depression and loneliness.